himanshugiripunje/Important-Projects/Jenkins-concepts/jenkins.md

 -  it does not allow developers to code complex groovy, via plugin, shared libraries.

 # key difference betwween scripted vs declarative pipeline.
-- scripted allows you to inject code
+- scripted allows you to inject code in groovy
 - declarative doesnot allow to inject code.